Course Outline

 • Creating and accessing a database for government use

-Configuring a Postgres Database for Government
+Configuring a Postgres Database

-• Creating database schemas for government applications
+• Creating database schemas for government use

-Managing a Database Server for Government Operations
+Managing a Database Server

-• Configuring server parameters for optimal government operations
+• Configuring server parameters for government operations

-• Enabling client authentication for secure government access
+• Enabling client authentication in government environments

 • Setting up access roles and permissions for government users

-• Managing multiple databases in a government setting
+• Managing multiple databases for government agencies

-• Implementing logical replication for government data distribution
+• Implementing logical replication for government databases

-• Running regression tests to ensure government data integrity
+• Running regression tests for government systems

-Client-Side Programming for Government Use
+Client-Side Programming

 • Exploring the information schema for government data management

-Server-Side Programming for Government Applications
+Server-Side Programming

 • Exploring TCL, Perl, and Python PLs for government use

-• Tracking replication progress for government data synchronization
+• Tracking replication progress in government environments

-Summary and Next Steps for Government Implementation
+Summary and Next Steps

 Requirements

-• An understanding of Relational Database Management Systems (RDBMS)
+• An understanding of relational database management systems (RDBMS)

 • Experience with Structured Query Language (SQL)

-Audience
+Audience for Government

-• System Administrators for government
+• System administrators

 • Developers